 Your Physiotherapy & Functional Wellness Partner

-We differentiate ourselves by not simply seeing the problem through possible solutions, but rather with understanding your condition first.
+We differentiate ourselves by not simply seeing the problem through possible solutions, but rather by understanding your condition first.
 This is called clinical or differential diagnosis.

 The Core Concepts Physiotherapy group consists of several divisions or areas of focus specialising in different areas of the musculoskeletal system.

 Our patients come from all over the country, the surrounding region and quite a few come abroad just for their treatments.
-It is not uncommon for some of our patient residing overseas to by for treatment as they transit through Singapore.
-So why do more people choose Core Concepts than any other private centres in Singapore?
+It is not uncommon for some of our patients residing overseas to by for treatment as they transit through Singapore.
+So why do more people choose Core Concepts than any other private centre in Singapore?

 We are the largest musculoskeletal rehabilitation group in Singapore because we recognised the need for a group of people with different specialities to come together.
 Modern medicine today is no longer works best in siloed environments.
 Conditions are often complicated that are caused by multiple factors and affect multiple areas of the human body.

 Complicated conditions are best treated in a multi-speciality setting.
 It allows your Attending Therapist to consult his or her colleagues more widely and present you with a more comprehensive range of treatments possible.

 You often notice that something is wrong when you feel pain.
 Pain is a symptom and an important signal that something is not quite right.
 However, it is not the cause of the problem.
 That is why at Core Concepts our first step is to determine the cause of the problem and to peel back the layers of interlocking causes.
 (See “Multiple Layers of Pain“)

 At Core Concepts, we believe in the ‘Thinking Physiotherapist®‘.
 We back up that belief with a substantial investment on our part to keep current of the latest thoughts and practices.